Caps of the Soviet Army

 The crowns of these caps were relatively small and round, with a low rise in the front.

-Among the few changes introduced towards the end of this period was the authorization of brass leaves on visors of officers' parade caps and allowing those same officers to wear white-topped caps in the summer.
+Among the few changes introduced towards the end of the immediate post-war period was the authorization of brass leaves on visors of officers' parade caps and allowing those same officers to wear white-topped caps in the summer.

 Parade caps worn by the common soldier and sergeants remained exactly like those authorized - but seldom worn - during WWII.